Narojj/Narojj/README.md

 - 📧 Email: [your.email@example.com]
 - 🌐 Portfolio: [yourportfolio.com] *(if you have one)*
 - 🔗 LinkedIn: [linkedin.com/in/yourprofile](https://linkedin.com/in/yourprofile)

----

-_Thanks for stopping by!_ 🚀

-## Hi there 💮

-I'm Jay, a frontend web developer based in Central Florida.

-I like creating beautiful websites with accessible interfaces that feel effortless.

-Outside of coding, you'll find me at the gym, watching anime, or playing guitar.

-I'm currently working on The Odin Project so I can become a full stack developer and hopefully land my first job!

 <!--
 **Narojj/Narojj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.